jefflinse/melatonin/README.md

 - Standalone tool for running tests defined in text files
 - Support for running external commands before and after test cases
 - Interfaces to allow wrapping of test cases with custom logic (e.g. AWS Lambda, etc.)
+- Generate test cases from an OpenAPI specification

 ## Contributing